CS433-DCML-2022/ComposersClassifier/NER/NER.md

 d) String format is modified to follow 'title' convention. i.e. each separate word is capitalized

 e) String is split with space delimiter and resulting list is passed to a function to check the presence of disqualifying words.
-Currently this involves  checking for 'arr' or 'transcription' substrings in the word located at the first index of the split string.
+Currently this involves  checking for 'arr', 'transcription', 'transcripcion', 'trans'  substrings in the word located at the first index of the split string.
 This is deemed a disqualifying condition and the composer will be set to unknown.
 If these disqualifying substrings are located at an alternative index we assume it is most likely after a composer.

+f) Space delimited substring list is trimmed to the first index containing a first character than is a number. (e.g. ['Johann', 'Sebastian', 'Bach', '17th' 'Century'] -> ['Johann', 'Sebastian', 'Bach'])

-d) Bad words are removed from the string list through filtering the space delimited substrings in the following process:
+g) Bad words are removed from the string list through filtering the space delimited substrings in the following process:

     i) String is set to lowercase and all non-alpha numeric components are removed for the following checks: